Host Vocabulary

 Incliner and Decliner.
 We refer to a player as an Incliner if contribution is increasing because of increased trips, increased ADT, or both.
 Conversely, a player is Declining if they have few trips, lower ADT, or both.

 Earned Benefit.
-In some Properties, it is considered a valuable benefit to be coded to a Host, and a player can ‘earn’ this VIP Service as part of their Tier benefits in the loyalty program.
-A player is automatically coded if their play is high enough, and will be automatically de-coded if their play falls away.
+In some Properties, being coded to a Host is considered a valuable benefit.
+A player can ‘earn’ this VIP Service as part of their Tier benefits in the loyalty program.
+A player earns an automatic code if their play is high enough.
+They will lose the code automatically if their play falls away.

 Profitable.
 If you want a lively discussion in your next team meeting then initiate this debate about who is most profitable?

-- Kim who plays 20 days each month with a 100 ADT and receives a free buffet?
+• Kim who plays 20 days each month with a 100 ADT and receives a free buffet?

 Retention.
 See Churn above.